 - Eco Schools Green Flag Award

 Another activity we run to enrich our curriculum is a reading incentive called ‘Battle of the Books’.
-Children in Years 3 to 6 enter the Battle of the Books with each year group having a list of 50 books to read throughout the year.
-The battle is to see who can be the first to read all 50 books.
-The first person in each year group to read all 50 books wins a prize.
+Children from Reception to Year 6 enter the Battle of the Books.
+In Early Years and Key Stage One children have a list of 30 books to read in Spring Term and Summer Term.
+In Key Stage Two children have a list of 50 books to read throughout the year.
+The battle is to see who can be the first to read all of the books.
+The first person in each year group to read all of the books wins a prize.

 These books are to be read alongside our usual school reading book.
 Some of the books are found in school and others you borrow from local libraries or from each other.
 Children collect stamps on their Battle of the Books bookmarks each time they finish a book.